 Cognoscenti Cycles specialises exclusively in hand built wheels for the discerning cyclist.
 Each pair of wheels are unique.
 Throughout this website you will see no "Add to Cart" buttons, and for good reason.
 When you entrust me to build your wheels we are working together on a bespoke product that reflects your specific needs and budget, imbued with my many years of experience.
-My website is designed to give you a glimpse into all the many component options that are currently available.
-After careful consideration we will design an ideal wheel set that answers your cycling needs.
-If you find yourself a little overwhelmed with choice you could look at my "wheel recipes".
-This section provides suggested wheel combinations that I would consider "tried and true".
-Cognoscenti Cycles has partnered with over 25 different hub manufacturers and 15 different rim makers.
+After exploring your rim and hubs options we will design an ideal wheel set that answers your cycling needs.
+Cognoscenti Cycles has partnered with over 25 of the worlds best hub manufacturers and 17 excellent rim makers.
 Any of these carefully selected components can build up to superb wheel sets that stand the test of thousand's of worry free miles.

 Hand built wheels vs factory built ones

 Cognoscenti Cycles is the work of a single master wheel builder.
 For the past 5 years I was based in Paris France, and have recently relocated back to Toronto, Canada.
 My work has a completely artisanal approach and therefore is in stark contrast with how most factory wheels are now built.
 I’d like to point out why I feel there is a very strong case for choosing to have your wheels hand built by a professional.